srujandeshpande/srujandeshpande/README.md

 ## Hello there.
 Welcome to my Profile! 👋
-I'm Srujan, a Microsoft Learn Student Ambassador and perpectual learner.
+I'm Srujan, a Microsoft Learn Student Ambassador and perpetual learner.
 Check out my portfolio [here](https://srujandeshpande.tech)!

 - 🔭  I love working with Cloud Technologies and DevOps!
 - 🌱  I’m currently learning React, MongoDB, Django, Electron and Kubernetes!
 Have to say, Python and JavaScript are the best 😎